 Checking in with your team is essential and incredibly valuable, but for everyday and repetitive tasks, it is quite inefficient.
 Rather, these sessions should engage with staff on a personal level, motivate your team, and solicit feedback that allows your team to function at their best.
 Using this time to assign rote tasks is a missed opportunity.

 In our research, we uncovered a variety of software solutions that cafe owners used to manage tasks in the cafe.
 The tools ranged from the Asana app to task management iPhone apps designed for families, not professional settings.
 Sometimes, users reported professional level tools that are a part of their staff scheduling software.
 In each case, though, there are limitations.
 Often these tools will accommodate the rote daily tasks, but not the activities that happen less frequently, like preventive machine maintenance.
 In every case, these tools are largely disconnected from other essential elements of managing a cafe, including equipment, location, recipe development, quality control, and accountability reporting.

 We developed Cropster Cafe with these questions in mind.
 With Cropster Cafe, you have the benefits of a comprehensive task management solution that integrates with your business operations.
 Plus, all the known tools to optimize brew consistency across your locations.

-Stay tuned for Part 3 of our Cafe Task Management series where we share the key features of Cropster Cafe Task Management, and Book at Demo today to see Cropster Cafe in action.
+Stay tuned for Part 3 of our Cafe Task Management series where we share the key features of Cropster Cafe Task Management, and Book at Demo today or start your free trail and see Cropster Cafe in action.